Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 Where to Stay in Greece in October

 Greece is reasonably rated in October.
-The warm weather and low prices are the perfect ingredients to take that budget-friendly Greece getaway.
-For backpackers and budget-conscious travellers, Greece offers plenty of options, right from cosy homestays to budget hotels.
+The warm weather and low prices are the perfect ingredients for a budget-friendly Greece getaway.
+For backpackers and budget-conscious travellers, Greece offers plenty of options, right from cozy homestays to budget hotels.
 But if you can extend your budget or even splurge on this Greek holiday, October is ideal for luxury stays.
-The rates are comparatively lower than in summer months, and you get to choose from a wide range of luxury hotel and resort properties such as Four Seasons, One & Only Resorts, and Mar-bella Collections to name a few.
+The rates are comparatively lower than in the summer months, and you get to choose from a wide range of luxury hotel and resort properties, such as Four Seasons, One & Only Resorts, and Mar-bella Collections, to name a few.
 No matter your budget, you will definitely find yourself in bliss, overlooking the aquamarine sea and stunning beaches.
 Base your stay on the purpose of your visit.
 For family vacationers, look for kid-friendly stays with play activities for them and not places famous for honeymooners.
-Few Greek resorts such as Esperos Village Blue&Spa Resort, Castello Boutique Resort & Spa, and Lindos Blu Luxury Hotel & Suites, are ‘only-adults’ hotels where visitors cannot stay with children above 17 years of age.
+Few Greek resorts, such as Esperos Village Blue&Spa Resort, Castello Boutique Resort & Spa, and Lindos Blu Luxury Hotel & Suites, are ‘only-adults’ hotels where visitors cannot stay with children above 17 years of age.

 What to eat in Greece in October